NatalyKos/Rep4G2912/Manual_for_md.md

 1. Ensure that the cargo arrived to the warehouse in Barnaul
 2. Receive (and correct, if needed) a new Invoice from FTD
 3. Send the correct invoice to the boss

+## To-do list for Thursday

+1. Sort out the original shipping docs scattered in the office
+2. Learn the freight rates and container fees of two shipping companies
+3. Make a decision, which company to use

 ## To-do list for Friday